Hobart, New York: 20th century

+21st century

+In 2001, William Adams and his wife Diana were traveling near Hobart on vacation and decided to rent a building in the village for a future book business, opening Hobart's first book store the following June.
+A few years later, Don Dales, a local resident who owned several buildings in the village, helped spur local support for emulating the model of Hay-on-Wye and making Hobart into a book village.
+Since 2005 the village has been home to around six bookstores and has experienced a resurgence of tourism from book shoppers.

+In 2014, Bollinger Motors was founded in Hobart and produced its initial B1 prototype in a garage on the western side of the village.
+In 2018, the company relocated to Detroit, Michigan.

+Historic sites

 The Hobart Masonic Hall and the St. Peter's Episcopal Church Complex are listed on the National Register of Historic Places.

-Hobart is noted for being a book village with six independent book stores.

 Geography

 Hobart is located in the north-central part of the town of Stamford at 42°22′17″N 74°40′7″W (42.371251, -74.668481), along the upper reaches of the West Branch Delaware River.

 According to the United States Census Bureau, the village has a total area of 1.3 km2, of which 0.02 sqkm, or 1.38%, is water.